DarkAutumn/triforce/README.md

 * **F4** - Enable recording.
 Recording files are dropped to recording/
 * **F10** - Enable in-memory recording, only saving the recording if the scenario is successfully completed.  **DANGER**: This can eat 100gb+ of RAM.
 I use this to capture videos of successful runs, but should not be used unless your machine has a massive amount of RAM.

 As the program runs, per-step rewards are displayed on the right hand side.
-Clicking on those individual rewards will cause the program to re-run the ZeldaCritic responsible for generating that reward and will print the values to console.
+Clicking on those individual rewards will cause the program to re-run the ZeldaCritic responsible for generating that reward and will print the values to the console.
 This is used to debug rewards.
 When you see a reward that doesn't make sense, use VS Code (or your favorite editor/debugger) to set a breakpoint on the function and click the reward in the UI to debug through it.

 ### Training Models

 Training the model can be accomplished using `train.py`.
-By default it will train all models, single threaded, using the default number of iterations defined in `triforce.json`.
+By default it will train all models, single-threaded, using the default number of iterations defined in `triforce.json`.
 You can also specify which models to train, where to output the models, how many subprocesses to use, etc.

     ./train.py
     ./train.py overworld1beams overworld1nobeams